puppetlabs/bolt/3-running-commands/README.md

 # Running shell commands on Linux nodes

 `bolt` by default uses SSH for transport, and will reuse your existing SSH configuration for authentication.
-If you can SSH to a node using an SSH another client then `bolt` should just work.
+If you can SSH to a node then `bolt` should just work.
 That normally means just providing configuration in `~/.ssh/config`.
 Running a command against a remote node is done with the following:

 ```
 bolt command run <command> --nodes <nodes>